 1. Promotion

 I want to get promoted to a management position within the next two years.
-This will be achieved by absorbing more responsibility, coaching new team members, leading projects, and earning top performer status within the team.
+This will be achieved by absorbing more responsibility, coaching new team members, leading projects, and earning top-performer status.

 2. Project Success

-I want to own and complete a multimillion-dollar project on time and on budget within the next two years.
-I will achieve this by completing my project management certification, taking on a high-profile project, and drive it to completion.
+I want to own and complete a multimillion-dollar project on time and budget within the next two years.
+I will achieve this by completing my project management certification, taking on a high-profile project, and driving it to completion.

 3. New Job

-I want to gain land a position within a top 10 consultancy firm within the next 5 years.
+I want to land a position within a top-10 consultancy firm within the next five years.
 I will achieve this by completing my accountancy certification with first-class honors.
 Additionally, I will apply for unpaid work experience roles with leading accountancy practices and build relationships with the managers.

 4. Management Role